MIMIC: Masked Image Modeling with Image Correspondences: Related work

-\textbf{Data curation for large scale visual learning} Large-scale image datasets have incredibly accelerated progress in visual learning.
-ImageNet-1K~\cite{deng2009imagenet}, with $1.2$M images annotated by crowdsourcing led to several breakthroughs and is still a standard dataset used for pretraining vision models.
-Visual Genome~\cite{krishna2017visual} and LAION-5B~\cite{schuhmann2022laion}, which connect language and vision, have paved the way similarly for vision-language modeling.
-However, the efforts so far have been focused on high-level semantic tasks like classification, and large-scale pretraining datasets for dense prediction tasks are not available publicly.
-To address this challenge we propose a methodology for curating multi-view datasets using videos and 3D environments.
+\textbf{Data curation for large scale visual learning.} Large-scale image datasets have incredibly accelerated progress in visual learning.
+ImageNet-1K, with $1.2$M images annotated by crowdsourcing led to several breakthroughs and is still a standard dataset used for pretraining vision models.
+It was manually designed to cover a diverse taxonomy of object categories with sufficient representation of instances per category.
+Unfortunately, this approach is extremely costly, not scalable, and serves as an upper bound for what is possible with manual curation instead of our automatic curation.

+Moreover, the efforts so far have been focused on high-level semantic tasks like classification, and large-scale pretraining datasets for dense prediction tasks such as \baseline with synthetic image pairs mined using Habitat simulator~\cite{Savva_2019_ICCV} are not available publicly. \baseline\ uses annotations such as camera parameters and meshes to sample image pairs with a co-visibility threshold of 0.5.
+The use of such metadata for mining image pairs is a limiting factor as (1) it requires expensive sensors to obtain these annotations on real-world datasets (2) it cannot be scaled up to mine web-scale data sources where this information is not readily available.

+To address these challenges we propose a methodology for curating multi-view datasets using videos and 3D environments.
+We demonstrate that it is possible to use our data collection strategy and outperform on multiple dense vision tasks without making use of any explicit annotations.